 There is lots to think about when you are planning to install or replace a boiler.
-You need to take into consideration the space you have, how much hot water you use, and the type of system that’s right for you.
+You need to take into consideration the space you have, your current boiler system and how much hot water you use.

 If you use a lot of hot water but have limited space, a storage boiler could be the perfect solution.